Azure/bicep-types-az/generated/netapp/microsoft.netapp/2025-09-01-preview/types.md

 ## EncryptionIdentity
 ### Properties
-* **federatedClientId**: string: ClientId of the multi-tenant AAD Application.
+* **federatedClientId**: string: ClientId of the multi-tenant Entra ID Application.
 Used to access cross-tenant keyvaults.
 * **principalId**: string (ReadOnly): The principal ID (object ID) of the identity used to authenticate with key vault.
 Read-only.
 * **userAssignedIdentity**: string: The ARM resource identifier of the user assigned identity used to authenticate with key vault.
 Applicable if identity.type has 'UserAssigned'.
 It should match key of identity.userAssignedIdentities.